Actuarial

 Michelle Haines

-Associate Actuary, Life, Accident and Worksite, U.S. Group Reinsurance
+Associate Actuary, Life, Accident and Worksite, US Group Reinsurance

 Dan Brandt